vishvAsa/book-pub/rAmAnujIyam/yAmunaH/Agama-prAmANyam/Agama-prAmANyam_min.md

 221: cf. supra § 18\.
 </details>

-<details open=><summary>Buitenen</summary>
+<details open=><summary>नरसिंहः</summary>

-$ This is the contention of the Naiyāyika.
-He does not accept the "apauruṣeyatva" of the Vedas.
-They, according to him, are dependent upon the Supreme Being, like the Pāñcarātrāgamas, for their validity, so much so they too are "pauruṣeya ", i.e., composed by the Divine Person.
-This is the point on which Yamuna differs from the Naiyayika.
-The aphorism "na ca kartuḥ harapum" ( Brahmasūtra II. ii.
-40 ) is ingeniously interpreted by Yāmuna to elute the above concept of the Logician, and to establish the "apauruṣe- vatva " or the revealed character of the Vedas.
+This is the contention of the Naiyāyika.
+He does not accept the “apauruṣeyatva” of the Vedas.
+They, according to him, are dependent upon the Supreme Being, like the Pāñcarātrāgamas, for their validity, so much so they too are “pauruṣeya”, i.e., composed by the Divine Person.
+This is the point on which Yāmuna differs from the Naiyāyika.
+The aphorism “na ca kartuḥ karaṇam” (Brahmasūtra II. ii.
+40) is ingeniously interpreted by Yāmuna to refute the above concept of the Logician, and to establish the “apauruṣeyatva” or the revealed character of the Vedas.
 </details>

 <details open><summary>विश्वास-प्रस्तुतिः</summary>